SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/1password-source.md

 ## FAQ

 :::info
-Click [here](/docs/c2c/info) for more information about Cloud to Cloud sources.
+Click [here](/docs/c2c/info) for more information about Cloud-to-Cloud sources.
 :::